mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **PHASE 3: THE FINAL APPROACH**

 **READ ALOUD:**
 > *The path is clear.
 Bodies litter the field—yours and theirs.
 Your army is bloodied but unbroken.
 Ahead, the Assembly Site beckons.
 Lord Shadows stands at its center, watching you approach.
 The Lich hovers beside him.
-And the three Components of the World-Splitter rest on pedestals, waiting.
+And the five Components of the World-Splitter rest on pedestals, waiting.
 He's not running.
 He's been waiting for you.*

 **Transition to Final Confrontation**